PIXTEL (PIXTEL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PIXTEL Historical Price

-According to the latest data gathered on PIXTEL live price page, the current price of PIXTEL is 0.000020USD.
+According to the latest data gathered on PIXTEL live price page, the current price of PIXTEL is 0USD.
 The circulating supply of PIXTEL(PIXTEL) is

 In the past 24 hours, PIXTEL has shown a price movement of